Q: How Can I Recall an Email?

-Don't you just hate it when you sit down, type a lovely email, press the "send" button and then suddenly realize you've sent it to the wrong address?
+Don't you just hate it when you sit down, type a lovely email, press the "send" button, and then suddenly realize you've sent it to the wrong address?
 Imagine how embarrassing-or damaging-that can be.
-And it doesn't matter which email client you're using, be it Google, Outlook or Yahoo; as long as you send an email to the wrong recipient, trouble can ensue.
+And it doesn't matter which email client you're using, be it Google, Outlook, or Yahoo; as long as you send an email to the wrong recipient, trouble can ensue.

-If you do succumb to anger or haste, there's a way to fix your error.
-Email clients now come with features that allow you to unsend your email.
+Why do you ask?
+Because you'll regret your actions afterward.
+You'll send angry emails to people; you'll send important emails riddled with typos in them; you'll end up embarrassing yourself.
+If you do succumb to anger or haste.
+There's a way to fix your error.
+Email corporations now come with features that allow you to unsent your email.
 You can refer to it as the "Undo Send" setting, but you normally have to switch it on because it's turned off by default.

 Okay, once you're sure you and the sender meet these requirements, it's time to get that runaway email back!

-It should also be pointed out that using Outlook on your phone to recall an email is really pointless because it won't work.
+It should also be pointed out that using Outlook on your phone to recall an email is pointless because it won't work.
 So, there you have it.

-Step 1Launch your browser, go to Gmail.com and log into your account.
+Step 1 Launch your browser, go to Gmail.com, and log into your account.
 On the upper right section of the screen, you'll see the "Settings" icon ( a gear).
 Click it, then click "Settings."

-Step 2Next, choose the "General" tab.
+Step 2 Next, choose the "General" tab.
 You'll see several options.
 Look for "Undo Send".
 There's going to be a dropdown menu to its right where you can select the exact number of seconds you can have to recall or undo any email you send (30 seconds is recommended).
 Scroll to the bottom of the page and click on "Save Changes."

-Step 3Now, time to recall the escapee email.
+Step 3 Now, time to recall the escapee email.
 The moment the email is sent, look to the bottom left and you'll see a small bar with "Undo" in it.
 Click it and your email will be recalled back to its original message.
 Another bar with "Sending undone" will pop up, confirming the action.